meltyourface/blank/posts/Antinomian-ritual/Antinomian-Oracle-Left-Hand-Path-Tarot-Deck/index.md

 ## Title: The Antinomian Oracle: Illuminations of the Left-Hand Path

-Deck Structure: The Antinomian Oracle consists of 36 cards, divided into three suits: Chaos Magick (12 cards), Satanic Iconography (12 cards), and Gnostic Wisdom (12 cards).
+**Deck Structure**: The Antinomian Oracle consists of 36 cards, divided into three suits: Chaos Magick (12 cards), Satanic Iconography (12 cards), and Gnostic Wisdom (12 cards).

 Card List: